ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 ```
 {: codeblock}

-See the [Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_ipsec_policy)for more information.
+See the [Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_ipsec_policy) for more information.

 ## Next steps
 {: #vpn-create-ipsec-next-steps}